cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/07_sprite_vertex_effect/index.md

     effect: _3dMaterial.Effect);
 ```

-And voila, the text no longer disappears on its flip side.
+And voilà, the text no longer disappears on its flip side.

 ![Figure 7.4: A spinning text with reverse sides](./gifs/spin-2.gif)